gsc-aoyama/www4i18n/pages/introduction/index.md

 ### Programs for International Students:
 Aoyama Gakuin University has student exchange partnerships with more than 80 universities worldwide, helping create a vibrant and diverse student population.
 Surrounded by beautiful nature on the outskirts of Tokyo, our cosmopolitan environment is ideal for studying global collaboration.
 Come to AGU/GSC, and explore your cultural interest in Japan!

-### Find your academic opportunities here:

-１. Exchange Student Program
-Students enrolled in our partner universities are eligible to apply for the Exchange Student Program.

-２. GSC Japan Studies Certificate Program (JSCP) GSC-JSCP is a tuition-based program for international students interested in studying Japanese culture, history, economics, geography and language.
-All courses are taught in English.
-The program also includes field trips, excursions, and Japanese language classes.
-International students have an option to study for one semester or a full academic year.
-They can also choose to start their studies in either September or April.
-Upon fulfillment of certificate requirement, students will receive the program’s certificate of completion.

 ## Contact